rzafiamy/landing/app/public/markdown/about.md

-Here’s a sample `about.md` file for your chatbot AI web mobile app:

----

 ### **About AI Chatbot App**

 At **AI Chatbot App**, we are redefining how people interact with technology.
 Our mission is to create a seamless, intelligent, and human-like communication experience for everyone, anywhere.